PFalkowski/Extensions.Standard/README.md

 and many more.

-extensions for System.Random(NextBool, NextChar, NextString etc.) can be found in [StrongRandom](https://github.com/PFalkowski/StrongRandom)
+Extensions for System.Random (NextBool, NextChar, NextString etc.) moved to [StrongRandom](https://github.com/PFalkowski/StrongRandom)

-Also a useful interfces IValueEquatable and IValidatable are introduced.